Drewthurm21/sorted/README.md

 - **Array Sorting Visualizations:**

   - The first phase will focus on implementing a few fundamental array sorting algorithms and creating write-ups for each, then implementing visualizations for each sorting algorithm.
-The first algorithms we implement will be Bubble Sort, Merge Sort, Insertion Sort, and Quick Sort.
+The first algorithms implemented will be Bubble Sort, Merge Sort, Insertion Sort, and Quick Sort.

 - **Pathfinding Visualizer (Future):**